-Just building a building won't increase the true value of a city
+Just creating a building doesn't really increase the value of the city.

 The Plan-Do-See Group is involved in a wide range of projects across Japan, from revitalizing inns and resort hotels to developing ski resorts and taking over the businesses of established companies.
 For the group, "enhancing the value of a town" means nothing less than "creating a sustainable flow of people."